 Noo Yoikers, Triax, knew the Turbo Touch 360 wouldn’t be everyone’s cup of tea, at least not initially.
-Nevertheless they insisted that if we dedicated sufficient time to practicing the fine art of this futuristic marvel we would see the light before the 30 day opportunity to return it for a full refund expired.
+Nevertheless, they insisted that if we dedicated sufficient time to practising the fine art of this futuristic marvel we would see the light before the 30-day opportunity to return it for a full refund expired.

 And for those who were able to adapt, the experience was very positive judging by the device’s advocates.
 However, like Marmite – appropriately packaged in the same colours – there were just as many people who couldn’t understand why anyone would want to bend over backwards to make sense of it.
 Unfortunately for Triax they appear to have been the more vocal group, hence the 360’s reputation as one of the worst designed controllers ever.
 That can’t have gone down well with the marketing team who spent a fortune running the excruciatingly awful ‘I’m a Mac, I’m a PC’ style TV adverts.
 They were laughable potential sacking offences at the time, we didn’t need hindsight to reach this conclusion.